Charlie Chan in Honolulu: Plot

-Mrs.Carol Wayne and the murder victim.
-Carol Wayne is found strangled to death in Judy Hayes' cabin, where the dead woman and Dr.Cardigan had argued shortly before.

-Criminal Johnny Mc Coy is allegedly being extradited to the US in the custody of Detective Joe Arnold, but Chan exposes them as fellow criminals wanted for murder in Shanghai who were trying to sneak back into the USA.

-Jimmy starts a "controlled fire" on the ship, hoping to panic the killer in grabbing the hidden money and making a run for it.

-Charlie's anger is cooled when Jimmy shoves him out of the way of an assassin's bullet.
-The handgun ends up in the hands of Hogan, who returns it to Chan.

-Chan announces the murderer will be revealed by the fingerprints on the gun.
-The lights go out and the gun is missing when they come back on.
-But in stealing the gun, the guilty party triggered an infra-red camera that reveals his guilt beyond all doubt.
+Jimmy starts a fire on the ship, hoping to panic the killer in grabbing the hidden money and making a run for it.
+Chan's anger is cooled when Jimmy shoves him out of the way of an assassin's bullet.
+Chan recovers the gun and announces that the murderer will be revealed by the fingerprints on the gun.
+The lights go out for a few moments, and now the gun is gone.
+But while stealing the gun in darkness, the guilty party triggered an infra-red camera that identifies the culprit.

-We close with the remaining passengers gathered around the ship-to-shore phone, listening to the coos and cries of Charlie Chan's first grandchild.
+The story ends with the remaining passengers gathered around the ship-to-shore phone, listening to the coos and cries of Charlie Chan's first grandchild.